Studio-42/elFinder/README.md

 ### Server
  * Any web server
- * PHP 5.2+ (Recommend PHP 5.4 or higher) And for thumbnails - GD/Imagick module require
+ * PHP 5.2+ (Recommend PHP 5.4 or higher) And for thumbnails - GD / Imagick module / convert(imagemagick) require

 Installation
 ------------